|

 that specified.

-But this is of no
+But this is of no help to

-and specify that cable size accordingly.
+that cable size accordingly.

-Tables of cable
+Tables of cable sizes for

-sizes for various lengths of cable and current carrying capacity are
+various lengths of cable and current carrying capacity are

 obtainable from cable manufacturers, are also published in books